-Developed by Safe Roads Alliance, a nonprofit dedicated to promoting safer driving through education for drivers of all ages, The Parent's Supervised Driving Program is designed to improve teen driver safety by providing parents and guardians with a methodical approach to teaching the requisite driving skills.
+Developed by Safe Roads Alliance, a non-profit dedicated to promoting safer driving through education for drivers of all ages, The Parent's Supervised Driving Program is designed to improve teen driver safety by providing parents and guardians with a methodical approach to teaching the requisite driving skills.
 Each lesson concentrates on a particular sequential skill.
 Parents are in the best position to help their teens to become safe, smart, and skilled drivers.

+This program is also available in PDF and e-reader formats.
 The Parent's Supervised Driving Program also includes a website, social media pages, and a mobile app, RoadReady®.